Delta wave

 A delta wave, recorded in a one-second sample of an EEG (electroencephalograph).
 This particular wave has a frequency of around 1 Hz.

 Delta waves are high amplitude neural oscillations with a frequency between 0.5 and 4 hertz.
 Delta waves, like other brain waves, can be recorded with electroencephalography (EEG).
 They are usually associated with the deep stage 3 of NREM sleep, also known as slow-wave sleep (SWS), and aid in characterizing the depth of sleep.
-Suppression of delta waves leads to inability of body rejuvenation, brain revitalization and poor sleep.
+Suppression of delta waves leads to impaired body recovery, reduced brain restoration, and poorer sleep.

-This is a screenshot of a patient during Slow Wave Sleep (stage 3).
+This is a screenshot of a patient during slow-wave sleep (stage 3).
 The high amplitude EEG is highlighted in red.
 This screenshot represents a 30-second epoch (30 seconds of data).

 Background and history

 "Delta waves" were first described in the 1930s by W. Grey Walter, who improved upon Hans Berger's electroencephalograph machine (EEG) to detect alpha and delta waves.
 Delta waves can be quantified using quantitative electroencephalography.